 I’m not sure why, but this summer I forgot to grow my pumpkins!
 There are still pumpkins and squash at the local farmer’s markets so I’ll be making these delicious patties again.

 In 2013, I grew beautiful winter luxury pumpkins and dumpling squash.
 I love the flavour of squash, but there’s only so much baked squash a person can eat.
 And if I turned all the pumpkins into pies…well that’s not a great health move either.

 Because they are the same family, anytime a recipe calls for squash, you can substitute pumpkin.

 Which is what I did using this recipe that I found online.

 I made a few changes to it.
 I left out the flour, instead substituting it with ½ cup of corn meal and ½ cup of oat flakes.
 I added fresh basil leaves too.

 I baked the pumpkin first and then scooped out the pulp for this recipe.
 I used about 2 cups of pumpkin.

 Then, instead of frying it, I baked it in the oven.
 I put parchment paper on a cookie sheet and then spread a thin layer of olive oil on the paper.
-I bake it in the oven for 30 min at 350, then turn them and bake another 5 minutes.
+I baked it in the oven for 30 min at 350, then turned them and baked another 5 minutes.